Tired of catching trout after trout after trout? Bored with battling bass? Looking for a real challenge?

 Where is Mayfield Lake?

-Mayfield Lake is easy to find.
+Mayfield Lake is easy to find in southwestern Washington.

 From Interstate 5, take exit 68 in Napavine, south of Chehalis and Centralia.
 Follow U.S. Highway 12 about 15 miles east to the reservoir.
 It’s only about an hour from Olympia and likely closer to two from the Seattle area, and more with traffic.